Newtown (Qld)

 Newtown features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 57.3% of all households, including 17.7% couples with children, 23.2% couples without children, and 15.0% single parent families.
-Non-family households make up the remaining 42.7%, with lone person households at 38.0% and group households comprising 4.8%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households constitute 57.3 percent of all households, including 17.7 percent couples with children, 23.2 percent couples without children, and 15.0 percent single parent families.
+Non-family households comprise the remaining 42.7 percent, with lone person households at 38.0 percent and group households making up 4.8 percent of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households